-When the environment is dark, the camera uses longer exposures and a high ISO sensitivity , so it usually automatically activates the noise reduction option , so that the latter is not a big problem when we shoot with a high or very high ISO.
+When the environment is dark, the camera uses long exposures and a high ISO sensitivity, which automatically activates the noise reduction option.
+The latter is not a big problem when we shoot with a high or very high ISO.

 Party / Indoor Mode

-Indoor or Party Mode captures the effects of indoor background lighting by balancing the power of the fill flash and ambient background lighting, also activating red-eye reduction.
+Indoor or Party Mode captures indoor background lighting effects by balancing the power of the fill flash and ambient background lighting, also activating red-eye reduction.
 The icon that usually represents it is a festive object throwing confetti.

-This mode tries to avoid photographing overly lit subjects and very dark backgrounds by allowing the latter to also come out bright.
-It usually uses slow shutter speeds so it is not recommended that subjects move too fast, otherwise the capture will be blurred.
+This model tries to avoid photographing overly lit subjects and very dark backgrounds by allowing the latter also to come out bright.
+It usually uses slow shutter speeds, so it is not recommended that residents move too fast.
+Otherwise, the capture will be blurred.

 Beach / Snow Mode

-Beach & Snow Mode is a mode optimized to function properly on areas that are brighter in nature such as water, sand or snow .
+Beach & Snow Mode is a mode optimized to function correctly on brighter areas, such as water, sand, or snow.
 The image that represents him is a beach and a snowman.

-This mode tends to seek an exposure balance so that the photos are not burned or the actual color of the bright element (snow, water or sand) is misinterpreted.
-As it is also a landscape mode, it will intensify the colors if they are present within the photograph and will define the image more.
+This model tends to seek an exposure balance so that the photos are not burned, or the bright element’s actual color (snow, water, or sand) is misinterpreted.
+As it is also a landscape mode, it will intensify the shades if they are present within the photograph and define the image more.

-Sunsets typically provide very deep colors that Sunset Mode tries to emphasize.
+Sunsets typically provide intense colors that Sunset Mode tries to emphasize.
 Its icon is a setting sun with dots that represent the last rays of daylight.

-This mode preserves the depth of the characteristic tones in the sunsets and uses small apertures and slow shutter speeds , so it is better to use a tripod to avoid capturing completely blurry images.
+This mode preserves the depth of the characteristic tones in the sunsets.
+It uses small apertures and slow shutter speeds, so it is better to use a tripod to avoid capturing completely blurry images.
 Remember that you won’t have much time while the sun is on the horizon, so take advantage!

 Dusk / Dawn mode

-Dawn and twilight tend to have very pleasant colors, although the light is a bit poor, so the Sunrise and Sunset Mode will try to capture those ocher and orange colors by slightly saturating them .
-The icon is also a sun, but in this case it has fewer rays of light.
+Dawn and twilight tend to have delightful colors, although the light is a bit poor, so the Sunrise and Sunset Mode will try to capture those ocher and orange colors by slightly saturating them.
+The icon is also a sun, but in this case, it has fewer rays of light.

-To achieve this effect, the camera performs a cooler 4550K white balance , preserving colors and natural soft light in sunsets and sunrises .
-Since the lighting is even more poor than in the previous case, it is essential that you use a tripod.
+The camera performs a more relaxed 4550K white balance to achieve this effect, preserving colors and natural soft light in sunsets and sunrises.
+Since the lighting is even more flawed than in the previous case, you must use a tripod.

 Pet Portrait Mode